fishcus/KAP-manual/en/query/async_query.en.md

 1. `kylin.query.async.cache-expire-days`: the validity period of the asynchronous query result file stored in HDFS.
 The default value is 10, which means result file older than 10 days will be deleted.

 2. `kylin.query.async.cache-maximum-size`: the maximum number of asynchronous queries of which result files are stored in HDFS.
-The default value is 1000, which means result files for only the latest 1000 async queries will be stored.
+The default value is 1000.
+If it exceeds the limit, Kyligence Enterprise will clean the oldest non-used query result.

-> **Caution:** the configurations above will be reset after restarting Kyligence Enterprise.
+> **Caution:** the cache will be reset after restarting Kyligence Enterprise.